alexmorenograu/vormix/README.md

 - reset-btn: if show reset button
 - default-btn: if false it does not show any button (It would be the same as {save-btn: false, reset-btn: false})
+- parser: you can pass a function to replace the native parser

+### VormixSK

+If you want to use vormix without it being embedded in a card, you can use VormixSK.
+Returns only the components inside the form.

 ### Use